Introduction

 A few days later I had my final meeting with the bio-reactor startup team.
 "Congratulations on performing a medical miracle that will save thousands of lives, here and around the world," I told them, then led the applause.

-"It may take us years, but I'm happy to continue to do the research," Dr Marks replied.
+"It may take us years, but I'm happy to continue to do the research," Dr Albright replied.

 I just nodded, knowing he was going to find a wonderful surprise hidden in the formula I had developed to act as a feedstock for the marrow in the bio-reactor.
 They would discover its amazing potential.

-I tossed Dr Marks a set of keys to the office building next door.
+I tossed Dr Albright a set of keys to the office building next door.
 "Congratulations President Marks," I said.

 He looked confused, "You bought me a car?"

-I laughed, "Those are the keys to your new offices next door.
+I laughed at his confusion.
+He'd only ever seen me as the driven worker, never the happy Boss.
+"Those are the keys to your new offices next door.
 The sign for OKBio will get installed later this week.
 It's fully furnished, and ready to go."

-There were cheers and whistles as I motioned Dr Marks to the small office to the side of the room.
+There were cheers and whistles as I motioned Dr Albright to the small office to the side of the room.

 I handed him a business card.
 "You've talked to her before, but this is for Jennifer Parz.
 She has your employee contract, and her team will set up everyone else.
 She'll have staff she can give you as well to fill in the non-technical positions."